Rue DeBona: Boy Krazy

 DeBona was a member of the pop group Boy Krazy, using the stage name Ruth Ann Roberts.
 The group was formed through auditions by a management company in New York in 1991.
 In 1992 the bands 1991 single, That's What Love Can Do, began gaining success in nightclubs across America, beginning to play on multiple radio stations across the country.
-The song was remixed and re-released, becoming a hit in the U.S., peaking at number 18 on the Billboard Hot 100, in the months of February and March of 1993.
+The song was remixed and re-released, becoming a hit in the U.S., peaking at number 18 on the Billboard Hot 100, in the months of February and March 1993.

 The band released their first album titled Boy Krazy, in 1993, which included follow-up single Good Times with Bad Boys, which also hit the Billboard Hot 100.
 The lead singer of the band, Johnna Lee Cummings, left the band in late 1993.
 The remaining band members attempted to develop a new album, unsuccessfully, the group disbanded shortly after.